-Individuals with Disabilities Education Act (IDEA) or a 504 Plan.
+Under the law, K-12 schools must identify a student with a disability and create a detailed plan for them, an Individualized Education Plan (IEP) under the Individuals with Disabilities Education Act (IDEA) or a 504 Plan.
 There are differences between the two, the IEP and 504 Plan that will not be addressed here, since the IEP (IDEA) is not used in higher education.
 Students in higher education fall under the ADA and Section 504.

 In higher education, students are expected to be more self-sufficient than students in K-12.
 The difference begins with the students needing to self-identify.46 The students also are required to self-advocate by going to their instructors to present their accommodation letters and discuss their accommodations.
 In K-12, the schools had to identify the student, create a plan, and monitor their progress.
 The differences between the K-12 and higher education environments can be confusing for students, who have never needed to self-identity, self-advocate, or monitor their own progress.
 This can lead to misunderstandings and frustration.
 There are many reasons that a student might need accommodations, and not be receiving them.
 Some students are embarrassed to be labeled as disabled, or think that they will be perceived as abnormal, so choose not to self-identify.
 Others think that they want to try to achieve without the accommodations.
 Some do not have appropriate documentation and have no clue how to get it.
 Still others have no idea that accommodations are available in higher education.
+Still other student do not realized that they issues fit the label of a disability.
 Awareness of these issues and sensitivity on the part of faculty and staff can make a positive difference in student retention.